JamesRGit/Java-Projects/LibraryManagementSystem/README.md

 **Exception Handling:**

-- Uses custom exceptions (`ItemNotFoundException, DuplicateItemException, LoanException`) to handle business logic errors gracefully (e.g., trying to add a duplicate book, loaning a book that's already out).
+- Uses custom exceptions (`ItemNotFoundException`, `DuplicateItemException`, `LoanException`) to handle business logic errors gracefully (e.g., trying to add a duplicate book, loaning a book that's already out).

 ## How to Compile and Run